-Question Answer Marks 2 Read the following text, which is a review of a virtual reality experience designed by the sculptor Antony Gormley.
-25 Analyse the text, focusing on form, structure and language.
+Question Answer 2 Read the following text, which is an editorial piece about the environment from the LA Times , an American Newspaper.
+Analyse the text, focusing on form, structure and language.
 Mark according to the levels of response marking criteria in Table C. Additional guidance: The analysis should address the style, form, genre, structure and language of the text (including specific and relevant references), explaining how they create meaning in relation to audience and purpose.
 The comments below are illustrative and are not intended to be exhaustive.
 Candidates may make other valid comments that should be credited.
 Candidates may organise their response in any appropriate way.
 They are not required to focus on form, structure and language in separate sections.
-Responses might analyse the following: Form the typical text conventions used in the review the ways in which the purpose affects the content and style of the text the ways in which the review appeals to its intended audience, e.g. through the tone and register used in the text any other relevant aspect of the text's form Structure the ways in which short/long paragraphs are used in the text the way in which the review is structured to reflect the virtual reality experience itself any other relevant structural features in the text
+Responses might analyse the following: Form The typical text conventions used in the editorial (journalistic form) The ways in which the purpose (to present the official opinion of the publication) affects the content and style of the text The ways in which the editorial appeals to its intended audience, e.g. through the serious tone and formal register used in the text Any other relevant aspect of the text's form.